techidaily/site-win11-tips/source/_posts/essential-pc-tune-ups-wins-prime-performance-hacks.md

 ## 2\.
 AVG TuneUp

  Our second tool on this list is AVG TuneUp.
-The app works by removing all unnecessary clutter and performance issues from your PC, optimizes disk space, and[improves your PC’s speed](https://www.makeuseof.com/tag/windows-10-faster-performance/) considerably.
+The app works by removing all unnecessary clutter and performance issues from your PC, optimizes disk space, and [improves your PC’s speed](https://www.makeuseof.com/tag/windows-10-faster-performance/) considerably.

  The tool packs a bunch of other tools that make it an apt choice for our best Windows optimizer list.
 We’ll list a few of them here: